What is Chronic Inflammatory Bowel Disease (IBD)?

 How is IBD treated?

-There is as of yet no cure for Crohn's disease or ulcerative colitis.
-Once people have experienced the disease, IBD accompanies them for a lifetime.
-One exception is the surgical removal of the colon with ulcerative colitis when there is no alternative treatment, but this is an extensive operation that can also have significant side effects.
+There is unfortunately no cure for Crohn's disease or ulcerative colitis.
+One exception is the surgical removal of the colon in cases of severe ulcerative colitis.
+This extreme treatment is reserved for severe cases when there is no alternative treatment, and is not recommended for most people because it is an extensive operation that has significant side effects.

-With both diseases, drug therapy aims to reduce inflammatory activity during relapses, depending on the severity of the inflammatory reaction.
+With both diseases, drug therapy aims to reduce inflammatory activity during flares or relapses, and depends on the severity of the inflammatory reaction.
 During the symptom-free phase (remission), an attempt is made to stabilize the disease with medication.
 The aim is to improve the quality of life and to maintain bowel function.

 Bischoff S, Koletzko B, Lochs H, Meier R, und das DGEM Steering Committee.
 S3 guideline of the German Society for Nutritional Medicine (DGEM) in cooperation with the Society for Clinical Nutrition in Switzerland (GESKES), the Austrian Working Group for Clinical Nutrition (AKE) and the German Society for Gastroenterology, Digestive and Metabolic Diseases (DGVS ).
 Aktuel Ernahrungsmed.
 2014;39(03):e72-e98. doi:10.1055/s-0034-1370084